formlio/forml/docs/tutorials/demos.rst

 .. note::
-    Only the last step (the :class:`Source descriptor <forml.project.Source>` declaration) would normally be part of any :ref:`project implementation <project-source>`.
+    Only the last step (the :class:`Source descriptor <forml.project.Source>` declaration) would normally be part of a :ref:`project implementation <project-source>`.
 All the data provisioning (the :ref:`feed setup <feed>`) would be delivered independently via the configured :ref:`platform <platform>`.